cuspaceflight/aperture/README.md

 2. Navigate to it in the command line

 3. Run the command `python aperture.py <path>` where `<path>` is the relative path from the current directory to the specification file.
-To run the example included, this would be

-`python aperture.py examples/aquila_gps.json`
+To run the example included, this would be `python aperture.py examples/aquila_gps.json`

 4. Some useful numbers will be printed in the console, and a .kicad_pcb file will be generated in the same location as the specification file and with the same name.

+5. Complete the KiCAD file by adding ground planes, connector footprints, or adjusting the board cuts as necessary.

 ## Files